Erlangen: After the Second World War

 During the Second World War, 4.8% of Erlangen was destroyed by bombings; 445 flats were completely destroyed.
 When the American troops moved in on 16 April 1945, the local commander of the German troops, Lieutenant Werner Lorleberg handed over the city without a fight, thus avoided a battle inside the city area that would have been pointless and costly.
 Lorleberg himself, who until the end was regarded as a supporter of the National Socialist regime, died at Thalermühle on the same day.
-Whether he was shot by German soldiers when he tried to persuade a scattered task force to give up, or whether he committed suicide there after the surrender message was delivered, is not conclusively clarified.
-Lorlebergplatz in Erlangen, named after him, reminds us of him.
-The note about Lorleberg, which is attached to the place, refers to his death, which had saved Erlangen from destruction.
+Whether he was shot by German soldiers when he tried to persuade a scattered task force to give up, or whether he committed suicide there after the surrender message was delivered, has not been conclusively established.
+Lorlebergplatz in Erlangen, named after him, is a memorial to him.
+The text about Lorleberg, which is attached to it, refers to his death, which had saved Erlangen from destruction.

 After the handover of the city, American tanks severely damaged the last preserved city gate (the Nuremberg Gate built in 1717), which was blown up shortly afterwards.
 This probably also happened at the instigation of shopkeepers living in the main street who, like the passing American troops, found the baroque gate an obstacle to traffic because of its relatively narrow passage.
 The other city gates had already been demolished in the 19th century.

 During the district and area reform in 1972, the district of Erlangen was united with the district of Höchstadt an der Aisch.
 Erlangen itself remained an independent town and became the seat of the new administrative district.
 Through the integration of surrounding communities, the city was considerably enlarged, so that in 1974 it exceeded the 100,000-inhabitant limit and thus became a major city of Germany.
 In 2002 Erlangen celebrated its thousandth anniversary.

 On 25 May 2009, the city was awarded the title of Ort der Vielfalt (German for "Place of Diversity") by the Federal Government in the context of an initiative launched in 2007 by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth, the Federal Ministry of the Interior and the Federal Government Commissioner for Migration, Refugees and Integration to strengthen the commitment of municipalities to cultural diversity.
 Erlangen was awarded the title "Federal Capital for Nature and Environmental Protection" in 1990 and 1991 for its highly successful policy of creating a balance between economy and ecology.
 It was the first German prizewinner and the first regional authority to be included in the list of honour of the United Nations Environment Agency in 1990.
 Due to the above-average proportion of medical and medical-technical facilities and companies in relation to the number of inhabitants, Lord Mayor Siegfried Balleis developed the vision of developing Erlangen into the "Federal Capital of Medical Research, Production and Services" by 2010 when he took office in 1996.